afritz1/OpenTESArena/README.md

 # OpenTESArena

-### A free open-source project for "The Elder Scrolls: Arena"
+This open-source project aims to be a modern engine reimplementation for "The Elder Scrolls: Arena" by Bethesda Softworks.
+It is written in C++11 and uses SDL2 for cross-platform video, OpenAL Soft and WildMIDI for sound, and OpenCL for 3D rendering.
+There is currently support for Windows and Linux.

-- Version: n/a
+- Version: 0.1.0
 - License: MIT
 - IRC: #opentesarena on irc.freenode.net

 ## Current status [![Build Status](https://travis-ci.org/afritz1/OpenTESArena.svg?branch=master)](https://travis-ci.org/afritz1/OpenTESArena)

-October 26th, 2016:
+October 29th, 2016:

 This project is early in development.

 The game world is currently a barebones test city with some buildings and a day/night cycle.
 No jumping, collision, or sprites yet (they're only in my test project).
-A few of the menus work, including most of character creation, and some of the game interface icons have some basic behavior now, too.
+A few of the menus work, including some of character creation, and some of the game interface icons have basic behavior now, too.
 For example, left clicking the map icon goes to the automap, and right clicking it goes to the world map.

 Here are some hotkeys in the game world:
 - Tab - character sheet and inventory